 Headquartered in Newberry, Florida, 10 CAN coordinates a wide range of activities with a major concentration on outdoor education and recreation.
 This includes gardening, hunting, fishing, wilderness survival, camping, canoeing, etc. Additionally, we offer team building adventures, self-defense training for groups, and marketing assistance to Veteran owned businesses and service organizations.
 We are a grassroots movement to rally Volunteers and Veterans for a cause.
 100% of donations received goes toward our programs.
 Donors are welcome to select which program they want to support.
 Our fundraiser events and services help offset operational cost (public speaking engagements, self-defense training, labor, etc.).

 10 CAN, Inc. is comprised of an all-volunteer force.
-We are ran by five Board members and nearly 100 volunteers per year.
+We are run by five Board members and nearly 100 volunteers per year.
 Volunteers must perform within the parameters of biblical ethics.
-We are not associated with a particular church or religion, and often take the Light of Christ into places that churches would not normally go.
+We are not associated with a particular church or religion, and work with all ministries to take the Light of Christ into places that only the boldest go.
 We evangelize through action, adventure, and the great outdoors.
 We believe that a solid childhood foundation equates to effective and resilient adulthood.
 This is a proactive approach to solving the medical phenomena of PTSD, reducing criminal behavior, and changing the world through our backyard.
 Our goals are: to enhance the quality of life for our Heroes by bridging the family gap created during combat; empower self-healing through faith and purpose; and develop a future of warriors who are equipped to handle Secondary Traumatic Stress and Post-Traumatic Stress.

 While the most effective healing happens at home, it is a strong root system that keeps a tree standing through the storm.